nuxt/framework/README.md

 ## 💻 Development

 - Clone repository
-- Ensure having latest LTS version of NodeJS installed
+- Ensure you have the latest LTS version of Node.js installed
 - Install dependencies with `yarn install`
 - Run `yarn stub` to activate passive development
 - Open playground with `yarn play`